tweepy/tweepy/doc/auth_tutorial.rst

 Basic authentication uses the user's Twitter username and password for authenticating with the API.
-You must query the user for these two pieces of infomation before we can authenticate.
+You must query the user for these two pieces of information before we can authenticate.

 Now first we must create an instance of the BasicAuthHandler and pass into it the username and password::